Welcome

 Our beautiful little church was built in the 19th. century, but it has ramp access and a loop system, and there is an off-road car park.
 The door is always open for you to come in and view the Church, or spend a little time in quiet prayer and contemplation.

-An extensive program of building restoration work was recently completed.
+An extensive program of building restoration work was completed 2 years ago.

 Loch Meiklie frozen